-TGIF, are we right?
-Your mind might be mentally clocking out, but clock it back in.
-There are some smart, productive things you can do before you run out of the office toward Friday night, your swivel chair still swiveling from your high-speed escape.
+“Thank god it’s Friday,” are we right?
+But while you might be mentally clocking out as the weekend draws closer, clock your brain back in.
+There are some smart, productive things you can do before leaving work on Friday night, your swivel chair still swiveling from your high-speed escape.

 We asked the Young Entrepreneur Council (YEC) for their advice on the best to-do list items for a right-before-the-weekend afternoon, and here’s what they had to say: